Ilaga

 The group complemented the Philippine Constabulary as a militia force during the 1970s in southern Mindanao while fighting against Moro guerrillas during the Moro insurgency in the Philippines.

+The predominantly Hiligaynon-speaking migrants (from Panay) in the province of Cotabato organized a private army called the Ilaga (Visayan for rat).
+To counter the terror of Ilaga attacks on Muslim civilians, members of the Moro elite organized their own heavily armed groups — the Blackshirts in Cotabato, and the Barracudas in Lanao — who responded in kind.

 From 1970 to 1971 Ilaga launched a series of 21 massacres that left 518 people dead, 184 injured, and 243 houses burned down.
 The group committed one of its bloodiest acts with the Manili massacre on June 19, 1971, when the group killed 70–79 Moro civilians (women, children and elders) inside a mosque.

 Background

 The Mindanao region is rich in natural resources, including large quantities of mineral reserves.
 The American colonial government and subsequently the Philippine government pursued a policy of migration by resettling significant numbers of Christian Filipino settlers from the Visayas and Luzon onto tracts of land in Mindanao, beginning in the 1920s.
-This policy allowed Christian Filipinos to outnumber both the Moro and Lumad populations by the 1970s, which was a contributing factor in aggravating grievances between the Moro and Filipino Christian settlers as disputes over land increased.
+This policy allowed Christian Filipinos to outnumber both the Moro and Lumad populations by the 1970s, which was a contributing factor in aggravating grievances between the indigenous Moro and Filipino Christian settlers as disputes over land increased.
 Another grievance by the Moro people is the extraction of Mindanao's natural resources by the central government whilst many Moros continued to live in poverty.

 The Ilaga originated as an anti-ranchero resistance collective in Upi led by Commander Toothpick (Feliciano Luces), formed by Hiligaynon-speakers and Teduray natives specifically to defend against "a political clan of known Marcos cronies".
 The group gained legendary status and its members hailed as folk heroes after having prevailed over the security personnel of said "oppressive landed family" during an armed encounter, using nothing but mêlée weapons and homemade firearms.
-State security forces would eventually encourage Hiligaynon-speaking settlers who had emigrated to Mindanao to grow the militia, but hereafter coopted for a completely different purpose.
+State security forces would eventually encourage Hiligaynon-speaking settlers from Iloilo and Panay Island who had emigrated to Mindanao to grow the militia, but hereafter coopted for a completely different purpose.
 There is anecdotal evidence that the Ilaga often committed human rights abuses by targeting the Moro and Lumad peoples, as well as attempting to seize additional territory.
 The end result of Ilaga extremism is the lingering animosity between Moro and Christian communities.
 Mistrust and a cycle of violence are still felt today due to the creation of the Ilaga.

 History

-From March 1970 to January 1972, the Ilaga committed 22 massacres resulting in the deaths of hundreds of Muslim civilians (mostly women, children and elders).
-The group is guilty of "mutilat[ing] bodies of victims" and "marking bodies with a cross."
+From December 1969 to February 1972, the Ilaga committed massacres resulting in the deaths of 2,606 Muslim civilians (mostly women, children and elders).
+1,238 ilaga members were later killed by moro muslims in skirmishes and reprisal raids, The group is guilty of "mutilating bodies of victims" and "marking bodies with a Christian cross."
 The group also burned down and looted many houses and properties.